top of page

 Global Wheat Production to Decline in 2026

-The initial look at global wheat production, issued by USDA in May, points to a 3 percent decline in potential production.
+World Wheat Production 2024-2026 The initial look at global wheat production, issued by USDA in May, points to a 3 percent decline in potential production.
 USDA projects 30.1 billion bushels, down from last years record level of 31 billion.
-All six of the key export countries are looking at smaller crops at the current stage, which will tighten available supplies for trade, but tempering this is larger crops in the key import regions of North Africa and the Middle East, which lessen import demand.
-As the acc
+All six of the key export countries are looking at smaller crops at the current stage, which will tighten available supplies for trade, but tempering this is larger crops in the key import regions of North Africa and the Middle East, which

 A New Day for the North Dakota Mill